fitnr/svgis/README.md

 Create SVG drawings from vector geodata files (SHP, geoJSON, etc).

 SVGIS is good for: creating small multiples, combining lots of datasets in a sensible projections, and drawing maps with  basic styles based on classes in the source data.
+It's perfect for creating base maps for editing in a drawing program, and its CSS-based styling gives great flexibility for styling.

 ```
 svgis draw input.shp -o out.svg